kanna-coin/onchain-smart-contracts/README.md

 ## How to Install:

-# install nodejs on v16 using NVM (if not installed)
+install nodejs on v16 using NVM (if not installed):
 `nvm install 16.16.0`

-# use project version on NVM
+use project version on NVM:
 `nvm use`

-# install dependencies
+install dependencies:
 `npm install`

-# compile objects
+compile objects:
 `npm run build`

 ---